 - Interdisciplinary Majors which include any of the sciences are also an option

-- HON 320C, Supervised Research Internship (=2 credits) for an off-campus, academic year, semester long research internship. (typically junior year)
+HON 320C, Supervised Research Internship (=2 credits) for an off-campus, academic year or semester long secondary research internship. (typically junior year)

-- HON 390, Science Research Readings (=1 credit) may accompany the off-campus Supervised Internship course. (typically junior year)
+HON 390, Science Research Readings (=1 credit) may accompany the off-campus Supervised Resaerch Internship course. (typically junior year)

-- HON 491, SRF Senior Capstone Seminar (=0.5 credit) is taken during either the Fall or Spring semester of senior year (the semester it is offered is determined by current Director of Program).
+HON 491, SRF Senior Capstone Seminar (=0.5 credit) is taken during either the Fall semester of senior year.
 The class is only offered one semester and all senior SRF students must take the class together.
-Students in the program must have completed HONR 191, HONR 192, 10-week Summer Research Experience (on campus) and the Additional Research Internship to be eligible to take HONR 491.
+Students in the program must have completed HONR 193, HONR 194, HONR 292 (optional), a 10-week Summer Research Experience (on campus) and the Additional Research Internship to be eligible to take HONR 491.

 SRFs are required to complete a research internship tailored to their interests.
-It is recommended that students start planning for their internship experience during their sophomore year.
-Each student should schedule an appointment with the SRF Director and/or the Assistant Director to discuss their individual plan for securing an internship.
-The SRF website,office and DPU Office of Experiential Education (now Hubbard Center) can provide resources for the student but it is up to the individual student to investigate, apply to and followup with internship sites.
+It is recommended that students start planning for their internship experience early during their junior year.
+Each student should schedule an appointment with the SRF Director and/or the Assoc.
+Director to discuss their individual plan for securing an internship.
+The SRF website, office and DPU Office of Experiential Education (now Hubbard Center) can provide resources for the student but it is up to the individual student to investigate, apply to and followup with internship sites.
 Resume and Cover Letter workshops will also be offered to help prepare for applying to an internship.

 - Internship Research Contract